supersuyash/whatsapp-data-analysis/README.md

 # Whatsapp Data analysis
 I took data from my college friends group from Whatsapp.
 Cleaned it, add more features, such as  to evaluate more from data  `cursing` and `multi` which tells if text has some cursing and if the text was of some shared image/video/gif or link, and tried to make something good out of it.
 Final output is created using Tableau.
 It can be seen [here](https://public.tableau.com/profile/suyash.gulati#!/vizhome/Thebillionairesclub/Story1)

 ## Motivation
 I do not have a job and I was getting bored.
 Then on reddit I saw someone sharing their insights on **r/dataisbeautiful**.
 So I gave a shot to make something beautiful out of the trash we talk.

+## Things that were asked
+* Who speaks the most?
+* Who has a dirty mouth?
+* Who spams the most?
+* When are we most active in a day?

 ## Screenshots
    ![alt text]( https://github.com/supersuyash/project/blob/master/Whatsapp/Pictures/our%20journey.png )